-The coat is medium-sized (fitting a UK 10-12).
+The coat is medium-sized (fitting a UK 10-12) - although it can be made to order to fit any size.
 Despite being drafted from a gentleman's coat, it retains a feminine silhouette.
 The front falls long and away to the hips, and the coat sits higher at the back with a generous, single vent at the rear.
 Details include: curved, darted bodice with a high-backed waistline (creating the 'cut-away' silhouette), vented back, generous lapels, breast pocket and, intentionally, no fasteners - an internal rope belt, in the admirable spirit of 'make do and mend', closes the coat.

 The colour is Brown.